Playdead

 Playdead ApS is a Danish independent video game developer based in Copenhagen.
 Game designers Arnt Jensen and Dino Patti created the company in 2006 to develop Limbo, which was released in 2010 to critical acclaim.
 After a year of Xbox 360 exclusivity, Playdead released ports of the game to PlayStation 3, Microsoft Windows, macOS, iOS and Android.

-During Xbox's E3 2014 conference, Playdead announced their second game, Inside, which was a spiritual successor to Limbo.
+During Xbox's E3 2014 conference, Playdead announced its second game, Inside, which was a spiritual successor to Limbo.
 It was released for Xbox One, Microsoft Windows, and PlayStation 4 in 2016 to critical acclaim, and was hailed as a worthy successor to Limbo.